 - Vibram Five Fingers – Mens

 I hear some of you out there: “these shoes don’t look good”.
 Yep, I get it.
 Life is about trade-offs.
 Function may need to prevail over fashion if health and performance are your concerns.

 As an aside, I have been working all summer to develop a rock shower mat that would act as a foot massager.
 Not only do the rocks massage your feet, they provide a grounding effect to your body, similar to electricity having negative charge.

 The way I see it: people are busy; busy living their 21st century lives.
 Asking someone to go barefoot thru the woods just isn’t going to happen.
-Yet, we must address this problem (our shoe wear and lack of movement).
+Yet, we must address this problem (our wearing shoes and lack of movement).

-1. use bare feet when possible (especially at home or other safe environements),
+1. use bare feet when possible (especially at home or other safe environments),

 2. wear minimalist shoes with the parameters outlined here as much as possible in daily life activities,

 3. use thicker shoes if you have to due to health reasons (i.e. you have pain and you need the padding of a thicker shoe),